My mentor and spiritual friend (whom I’ve yet to meet in person), Richard Rohr encouraged me to “dump my ex.”

-Is there ever a time when we need to stand against the religious tradition of our youth precisely because, in the end, we felt (and continue to feel) hobbled by its sex/gender dogmas?
+Is there ever a time when we need to stand against the religious tradition of our youth precisely because, in the end, we felt (and continue to feel) hobbled by its most phobic dogmas?

 Let’s be honest, we do have oodles of evidence that most traditions around the world purport teachings more oppressive to women than liberating.
-Misogynous ravings can be found in almost all “sacred” scriptures that were founded by and for men.
+Misogynous ravings can be discovered in almost all “sacred” scriptures that were founded by and mostly for men.

 I needed to challenge the fact that beliefs like these are neither facts nor are these gender-exclusive claims unique around the globe.
 As such, we should bring to light the repressive power of these patriarchal traditions where women do not hold equal value.

-Richard Rohr, a feminist-friendly white man, and Marxist-leaning contemplative invites all of us to consider entertaining the idea that our own religious — or anti-religious — identity might be “worth seeing” as Proust says “with fresh eyes?”
+Richard Rohr, a feminist-friendly white man, and Democratic Socialist contemplative invites all of us to consider entertaining the idea that our own religious — or anti-religious — identity might be “worth seeing” as Proust says “with fresh eyes?”